-Hilton Concord is the brand’s “sustainability flagship property” of Interstate Hotels & Resorts, in the interest of receiving local water and electric utility rebates alongside a previously-planned $10 million renovation of the building.
+Hilton Concord is the brand’s “sustainability flagship property”, in the interest of receiving local water and electric utility rebates alongside a previously-planned $10 million renovation of the building.
 The hotel integrated sustainability measures throughout the building and within daily operations to reduce energy consumption, lower water use and enhance recycling.

 Every single lightbulb on the property has been replaced with energy efficient LED bulbs and motion detectors have been installed in 32 locations across the property.
 Laundry facilities were completely revamped for maximum energy efficiency – washing machines were replaced with washer-extractors, which spin fast enough that sheets come out of the machine dry and no longer need to be put in a dryer.

 Every bathroom was outfitted with low flow toilets, which save an estimated 900,000 gallons of water each year.
 Hilton Concord’s food and beverage service installed a low temperature dishwasher to conserve water use and began using an organic waste decomposing system, which reclaims 6.5 tons of food waste per month to convert into water and send to a filtration plant for reuse.
 Plate and Vine, the hotel’s in-house restaurant, is well-known for serving locally-sourced and regionally-inspired cuisine.